Journal of Global Change Data & Discovery2023.7(4):382-390

 The data development process in this study (Figure 1) mainly includes four steps: impervious surface index extraction, POI kernel density estimation, POI&ISA index calculation and optimal threshold selection, and post-processing.

-3.3.1 Index Extraction of Impervious Surface
+3.3.1 Extraction of Impervious Surface

 3.3.2 POI Kernel Density Estimation